pandoracore/typhon-spec/README.md

 Main chain bitcoins can be moved to and from the sidechain in a quick manner using atomic swap contracts between the main chain and sidechain participants.

-### Differences to Other 2nd Layer Technologies
+### Differences with the other 2nd layer technologies
 + The protocol does not require to lock the funds in order to transfer them off-chain, instead it relies on atomic swaps with the main chain for liquidity provision
 + The funds locked in the *commitment transactions* are just time-locked and can't be used off-chain like with  2-way pegs or Lightning payment channel HTLC-contracts.
 + No other party is required to participate the Typhon sidechain, while Lightning protocol requires to find the other party for payment channel setup and 2-way-pegged sidechain requires federation for the multisig peg contract.
 + Quick on-chain settlement/finalization, while the closing of Lightning channels or releasing funds from the peg takes much more time.
 + No complex multisig or multiparty unsigned contracts required: each of the participants enters and leaves the Typhon sidechain with a much simple P2WSH/P2SH transaction with only one output.
 The commitment transaction occupies much smaller on-chain size than multisig transactions from sidechain federation or Lightning payment channel.

-Protocol Details
+Protocol details
 ---

 ### Apophis protocol